 - Students in good academic standing and enrolled in bachelor's programs at Indiana University are eligible to apply for a certificate at the SPEA Records Office (SPEA 253).
-Interested students must apply for a certificate before completing 15 credit hours of applicable course work. - SPEA students cannot earn a certificate in the same area as their major. - 3.
+Interested students must apply for a certificate before completing 15 credit hours of applicable course work. - Admitted SPEA students earning a SPEA certificate may double count up to six (6) credit hours of certificate requirements with any other SPEA academic program.
+The remaining SPEA certificate credit hours cannot be applied toward any other SPEA academic program.
+Non-SPEA majors cannot double count courses with any SPEA academic program. - SPEA students cannot earn a certificate in the same area as their major. - 4.
 A grade point average of 2.0 or higher is required in all course work credited toward the certificate.

-Effective Fall 2008, the nonprofit management and public management certificates will be awarded as area certificates.
+\Effective Fall 2008, the nonprofit management and public management certificates will be awarded as area certificates.
 Students with a certificate application on file prior to Fall 2008 will have the option to pursue as non-degree seeking.